starshynova/Mathematics/README.md

 ### Deploy

-1. Netlify.com - hosting for client side
+1. Netlify.com - hosting for the client side
-2. Render.com - hosting for server side
+2. Render.com - hosting for the server side
-3. UptimeRobot.com - service for server monitoring

 ## Getting started

+1. https://react-project-t4ti.onrender.com/api/math-operation - to run the server
-https://math-app-for-children.netlify.app/ - to run the application
+2. https://math-app-for-children.netlify.app/ - to run the application

 ## Structure of the project